iahmed0/SU-LOSP.github.io/_analyses/twelfth_night/index.md

 # Character interaction

 The interaction between characters plays a central role in this play.
-Information about the structure of the play and insight into its argument itself can be extracted by computing when main characters meet each other on stage.
+Information about the structure of the play and insight into its plot itself can be extracted by computing when main characters meet each other on stage.

 Using a [tagged version of the play](http://shakespeare.mit.edu/twelfth_night/full.html) and